srcshelton/gentoo-ebuilds/README.md

     * Create user temporary directories under '/var/tmp/' rather than under '/tmp/', to guard against running out of space on the root filesystem
 * sys-devel/autogen
     * Add required `WANT_AUTOMAKE` directive and inherit `autotools` eclass
+* sys-kernel/gentoo-sources
+    * Fix USE='experimental' shiftfs compilation with clang
 * sys-kernel/linux-firmware
     * Be much more verbose about which firmware is being installed and skipped with `USE=savedconfig`, and don't try to strip firmware blobs :o
 * sys-libs/libblockdev